21Sound/MARTA/README.md

 audio data from HDD on-the-fly (minimum RAM usage) and portaudio to stream data from / into soundcards.

 MARTAis a MATLAB class which uses the C wrapper for the C++ API, so the functionalities can be used in MATLAB code to develop light weight DSP code in an easy way (writing DSP code in MATLAB tends to be much faster than in C / C++).
 MATLAB calls the C-library functions in MARTA via calllib.
-You can call MATLAb also directly in plain C-Code.
+You can call the MARTA lib also directly in plain C-Code.

 Installation
 ------------